 Sponsor and status

-This bill was introduced on September 20, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 20, 2012, in a previous session of Congress, but it did not receive a vote.

 Representative for Louisiana's 3rd congressional district

 Last Updated: Sep 20, 2012

 Length: 2 pages